FIRST Robotics Canada Mentoring Certificate Program

-The new 2019 FIRST Robotics Canada Mentoring Certificate program will provide authentic evidence to teams who bring rookie/new teams into the FIRST program.
-FIRST Robotics Competition (FRC) and FIRST LEGO League (FLL) Mentor teams will have provided extended mentorship, both in the offseason time period and through completion of the mentee’s team first qualifying competition.
+The FIRST Robotics Canada Mentoring Certificate program will provide authentic evidence to teams who bring rookie/new teams into the FIRST program.
+FIRST Robotics Competition (FRC), FIRST Tech Challenge (FTC) and FIRST LEGO League (FLL) Mentor teams will have provided extended mentorship, both in the offseason time period and through completion of the mentee’s team first qualifying competition.

-FIRST LEGO League Jr. (FLL Jr.) Mentor Certification is awarded to veteran/mentoring teams who initiate or have “Started a Team” and worked to support that team through the team’s first full FLLJR experience and exposition.
+FIRST LEGO League Discover/Explore Mentor Certification is awarded to veteran/mentoring teams who initiate or have “Started a Team” and worked to support that team through the team’s first full FIRST LEGO League experience and exposition.

 FIRST Robotics Canada will archive data of these mentor/mentee team partnerships and provide digital certificates to recognize Mentoring teams.
 The certificate will serve to provide authentic evidence of the mentoring team’s efforts in support of the rookie/new team who have joined the FIRST program from recruitment to qualifying competition completion.
 Mentoring teams who receive these authenticate certificates will be able to demonstrate verification and evidence of their mentoring efforts as per the Chairman’s Award “definition” criteria.

-- Mentoring team has mentored rookie/new team from offseason through the FRC robot build season, and/or FLL qualifying competition, and/or FLLJR season cycle & exposition
+- Mentoring team has mentored rookie/new team from offseason through the FRC/FTC robot build season, and/or FLL qualifying competition, and/or FLL season cycle & exposition

 - Mentoring team has worked closely with team to prepare them for one or more competitions and/or season cycles and may end with exposition(s)